 |In their own words||“A grassroots organization… to improve the quality of relationships and promote peace and reconciliation in the community.
 It strives alongside other forces present in the community to build a society based on democratic norms and values.”|

-- WI’AM’s website does not provide a complete list of donors or financial information, reflecting a lack of funding transparency.
+- Wi’am’s website does not provide a complete list of donors or financial information, reflecting a lack of transparency and accountability.

 - In 2013, received a $71,661 grant from the U.S. Middle East Partnership Initiative (MEPI) and $8,451 from the General Board of Global Ministries (The United Methodist Church).